Service Technician

 Working Conditions:

-May be exposed to all weather conditions, extreme temperatures, traffic hazards, vibration, dust, dirt, mechanical oils, airborne particles/fumes, confined spaces, moving mechanical parts, risk of electrical shock, potentially hazardous or cancer-causing agents/chemicals or very loud noise levels, including machine noises.
+May be exposed to wet/humid conditions, inclement outdoor weather, vibration, extreme temperatures, dust, dirt, mechanical oils, airborne particles/fumes, moving mechanical parts, risk of electrical shock, potentially hazardous or cancer-causing agents/chemicals or very loud noise levels, including machine noises.

 The employee may be required to wear Personal Protective Equipment as required for the assigned job duties.
 Some tasks may require use of a respirator.